 A ’78 Honda Goldwing?
 Yeah, It Really Is.

-I don’t think I’ve ever said: ‘Hey, that’s a cool Honda Goldwing!’ – and I always thought I never would until I saw this machine here from Scott Halbleib of H Garage.
-For me, and many riders I know, the Honda Goldwing is as awful as it can get – granted, it’s a veritable behemoth of power, as comfortable as you like and as road touring goes, it’s what you need.
+Few riders have ever said: ‘Hey, that’s a cool looking Honda Goldwing!’ – and we always thought we would never hear such a phrase uttered – until saw this machine here from Scott Halbleib of H Garage.
+For many riders, the Honda Goldwing is as anti-motorcycling as it can get – granted, it’s a veritable behemoth of power, as comfortable as you like and as road touring goes, it’s what you need.
 However, it’s big, unsightly and borderline ridiculous.
 It divides opinion like no other machine, so I’m particularly happy to see something that’s changed mine.
 This machine, known as ‘No.5’, came around due to the lucky emergence of an affordable barn find and a lifelong ambition to strip one of the beasts down.
 Here it is.

 The new purchase quickly engulfed Scott’s garage and working around the Goldwing became impossible; first things first, it needed to be stripped down.
 The original idea was to turn the Goldwing into a bagger or something along those lines but as the parts were unbolted and removed a new idea began to take shape: a stripped down, naked Goldwing, with more than a hint of inspiration from a hot rod.
 As usual, the frame and engine were the first to receive a dose of TLC, with both being painted and reassembled.
 Next, the breather needed looking at; the air box was re-worked to accommodate a large sized, Holley filter.